JAAKKQ/CryptoDiscordBot/README.md

 1. Download the latest [version](https://github.com/JAAKKQ/CryptoDiscordBot/archive/refs/heads/main.zip)
 2. Extract it with WinRAR, 7zip, WinZip...
-3. Run `npm install`
+3. Run `npm install` through CMD or double click on the `InstallModules.bat` file
 4. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and grab your bot token
-5. Run the index.js: `node index.js`
+5. Run the index.js: `node index.js` through CMD or double click on the `Start.bat` file
 6. The setup wizard will then ask: "Config file not found.
-Would you like to setup a new config or recover old data?"
+Would you like to setup a new config or recover old data? s/r"
 7. Type `s` and hit <kbd>enter</kbd>
 8. Paste your token and hit <kbd>enter</kbd>
 9. Then paste your bot's id and hit <kbd>enter</kbd>